UX challenges for AI/ML products [1/3]: Trust & Transparency

 This article, which shares my research on designing Machine Learning Products, will address 3 different themes Trust & Transparency, User Autonomy & Control and Value Alignment, highlighting 9 of the challenges that can arise within them, all supported with real-life examples.

 Not all AI features are (in)visible to the user, nor should we want them to be.
 When confronting our users with new systems, it is our job as designers to help them understand how they work, be transparent about their abilities, construct helpful mental models, and make the users feel comfortable in their interactions.
 Transparency is key to building trust in the system and respecting user trust in your organization.

 Making sense of the machine and communicating to the user why the system acts the way it does.

-Design considerations: Show users what input data or algorithms (where known) were used to train the model, explaining and visualizing a gradual detailing of the model’s logic and how to interpret its presented result.
+Design considerations: Show users what input data or algorithms were used to train the model, explaining and visualizing a gradual detailing of the model’s logic and how to interpret its presented result.